esin87/ga-project-1/README.md

 ## Future Add-ons
 - 2 player game
 - Open field to type in question.
 This will be a big challenge since we need to set logic to match what user typed in to the correct answer.
-Issue I foresee this add-on to run into: possibility typo from user,
+Issue I foresee this add-on to run into: possibility typo from user.

 ## Credits